 UW-IT and CTL, in collaboration with partners on all three campuses support faculty as they teach using new technologies:

 - Continued intensive hybrid and online course development institutes on all three campuses.
-UW Tacoma iTech Fellows developed courses for a hybrid EdD and an online Criminal Justice degree, among others.
-Faculty who participated in the 2013 UW Bothell Hybrid Course Development Institute experienced learning in a hybrid environment as they developed their own hybrid and online courses.
+UW Tacoma iTech Fellows developed courses for a hybrid EdD and an online Criminal Justice degree, among others (14 faculty participants in 2012, 16 in 2013).
+Faculty who participated in the 2013 UW Bothell Hybrid Course Development Institute experienced learning in a hybrid environment as they developed their own hybrid and online courses (56 faculty participants since 2010); the institute team is drawn from units including the UW Bothell Teaching and Learning Center, which is receiving national recognition for excellence from the Center for Advancement of Teaching and Learning at Florida State College at Jacksonville.

-- Secured a $500k gift to launch the Technology Teaching Fellows Institute for online/hybrid course conversion at UW Seattle; 38 faculty participated in the inaugural summer, 2013.
+- Secured a $500k gift to launch the Technology Teaching Fellows Institute for online/hybrid course conversion at UW Seattle; 33 faculty participated in the inaugural summer, 2013.
+Participants found the week-long experience useful; see their comments on page 8 of the UW-IT 2013 Annual report.

-- Produced a report series on teaching with technology, featuring 38 innovative faculty.
+- Produced a report series on teaching with technology, featuring more than 40 innovative faculty.

 - Launched Distinguished Teaching Award for Innovation with Technology.